Yiling-Huo/yiling-huo.github.io/tutorials/_posts/2023-02-16-rmarkdown-latex.md

 >How it works:
 >1.
 Create RMarkdown `.rmd` documents and write texts, codes, and generate results and plots.
 >2.
 Knit the .rmd file.
-During this process, RStudio calls Pandoc, which will convert the document to .tex and generate a .pdf file accordingly.
+During this process, knitr calls Pandoc, which will convert the document to .tex and generate a .pdf file accordingly.

 ## **2. Write a simple pdf handout with RMarkdown** <a name="step2"></a>